-In addition to representing mothers and fathers in child custody cases, our El Paso custody attorneys also work for grandparents and other relatives who are seeking custody.
+In addition to representing mothers and fathers in child custody cases, our El Paso attorneys also work for grandparents and other relatives who are seeking custody.
 If the court deems that both parents are unfit to raise a child, it is possible for another relative to receive full custody.
-In these cases, we help clients gather the evidence to bring to court as they try to ensure the child’s protection.
+In these family law cases, we help clients gather the evidence to bring to court as they try to ensure the child’s protection.

 Most of our cases involve divorces with children, but we also represent unmarried individuals seeking custody of a child.
 In these cases, paternity must first be established by the father before any attempt at custody can be made.
-Our divorce attorneys guide this process along and fight for your rights to raise your child properly.
+Our child custody attorneys guide this process along and fight for your rights to raise your child properly.